College of Arts and Sciences

 Failure to obtain prior approval may result in a loss of credit for the course work.
 This policy applies to transient courses offered at domestic institutions only.

 The College participates in a number of international programs: summer sessions in England, and Mexico; student exchange programs and seminars in France, Germany, Russia and Greece; as well as the International University Consortium.

 For further information about these programs, contact the Department of Foreign Languages and Literatures, or the Office of International Programs.

 Teacher Certification for Arts And Sciences Students

 Students in the College of Arts and Sciences may participate in the program leading to teacher certification in middle and high school education.

-See College of Education for Teacher Certification Requirements.
+See College of Education and Professional Studies for Teacher Certification Requirements.